FAQ + Glossary

 FAQ

-The software assesses the natural hazards volcanism, earthquake, hail, flood, storm surge, tsunami and storm as well as heavy rain.
+The K.A.R.L.
+NatCat analysis assesses natural hazards including volcanism, earthquakes, hail, flooding, storm surge, tornado, tsunami, storms, and heavy rainfall.

 Vulnerability describes the sensitivity of a building to a natural hazard.
 For the same natural hazard event at the same location, two separate buildings can have different vulnerabilities resulting in different risks for these two buildings.
 K.A.R.L.® also distinguishes between different building types with specific vulnerability curves for each natural hazard.

-K.A.R.L.® is a system of KA Koeln.Assekurranz Agentur GmbH (KA).
+K.A.R.L.® is a system of KA Koeln.Assekuranz Agentur GmbH (KA).
 KA is an underwriting agency and broker for industrial risks.
-Its offered services include risk management services such as K.A.R.L.® .
+Its offered services include risk management services such as K.A.R.L.®.
 The company is owned by ERGO Versicherung AG.

 When classifying a property in the clusters specified by the vdp (Association of German Pfandbrief Banks), it must always be borne in mind that the aim is an approximate categorisation of the property in terms of its sensitivity.
 Any natural hazard modelling is always subject to a certain degree of uncertainty, which is why an exact classification of a property is not leading to the desired results.